rsanche4/Raccoon-Engine/README.md

 Here the last paragraph will be inclduing all the different features like lighting and all those things.

+Then, show a demo basically showing pictures of how the engine is capable of rendering things.
+So display some demo sample map screenshot frames.

 Note; For reading map data, the vertices are actually like this: x value, z value, floor height will be your y value.
 For when you dont have a ceilign.
 So you need to know how to read each type but basically thats that.